mlecauchois/pablonet/README.md

 Upon recepetion of a device, the user will not be able to SSH into it since the device will not be connected to the local network.
 To make the device initially controllable without a mouse, keyboard nor touchscreen, we will make it an AP to which we can connect.
 We will then be able to SSH into the device.

-The Pi we used has a unique wireless network interface, so if we want it to be able to both act as an AP and as a client, we need to add another.
+The Pi used has a unique wireless network interface, so if we want it to be able to both act as an AP and as a client, we need to add another.
 That's where the dongle comes in, which is connected to the USB port.
 However it can't act as an AP, so we need to use it as client, and use the original Pi interface as AP.

 ```bash
 sudo apt update